 How can I continue my training during any periods of industrial action?

-Our Trainees Oversight Committee has received some questions about the impact on training during possible industrial action within the health service, combined with winter pressures.
-We fully appreciate that as a trainee paediatrician you may have questions about the effects of industrial action by paediatric doctors on you and your training.
+Our Trainee Committee have over time received some questions about the impact on training during possible industrial action within the health service We fully appreciate that as a resident paediatrician you may have questions about the effects of industrial action on you and your training.

 As a College we are here to support all our members with their education and lifelong careers.

-We have also pulled together some general advice from paediatricians:
+We have pulled together some general advice from paediatricians:

 - Keeping your ePortfolio up to date.
 As always, we remind trainees that the best way to manage your portfolio is to keep up to date as you go along.
 Try to make the most of quieter times to get ahead with assessments and portfolio.